Funding Your Case

 What is Private Funding in Law?

-We understand that affordability is a concern for anyone needing the services of a solicitor.
+We understand that affordability is a concern for anyone needing the services of a solicitor in Kent.
 We pride ourselves on providing good value for money to all our clients - whether private individuals or organisations.

 We will discuss these options with you at the outset, and we will be fully transparent about costs and keep you informed all the way through.
 We offer a free initial consultation for assessment of your case.